jeevanjoseph/oci-quickstart-cassandra/examples/example-1/README.md

 ## Deploy Cassandra Cluster
 This is an example of how to use the terraform_oci_cassandra_cluster module to deploy a Cassandra cluster in OCI.

 **Note**: To keep this example as simple as possible, it deploys the Cassandra cluster into your existing VCN and subnets, all of which are publicly accessible.
+In addition, storage_port and ssl_storage_port should be configured in security list.

 ### Using this example
 Update terraform.tfvars with the required information.